Your Cart ()

 10. Under the Bed:

 This is one of the first places people think to store extra food, and rightfully so!
 There are a lot of different ways you can do it.
-You can line the perimeter with boxes or buckets of food.
+You can line the perimeter with boxes or buckets of non perishable and perishable food.
 Or to get even more involved, you can incorporate a rotating food system, by storing food in rows running underneath your bed, with the oldest items coming out on one side, and new ones being put in on the other.

 11. Suitcases and Luggage: